leomeinel/arch-install/README.md

 Arch Linux Installation using mdadm RAID1, LUKS encryption and btrfs

-Meant for general purpose systems.
+Meant for servers that are mainly hosting docker.

 ## Info